zjsong/SSPL/README.md

 python main.py
 ```
 **Note:** We found that learning rates have vital influence on SSPL's performance.
 So we suggest that using the early stopping strategy
-to select hyperparameters and avoid overfitting.
+to select hyper-parameters and avoid overfitting.

 ### Test
 After training, ```frame_best.pth```, ```sound_best.pth```, ```ssl_head_best.pth``` (and ```pcm_best.pth``` for SSPL (w/ PCM))